PurdueCAM2Project/CAM2WebUI/docs/implementationDetail/drive.md

-# Google Drive Files Upload
+# Introduction to Google Fusion Tables

 This page will walk through the 'gdrive' app which is used to update the fusion table on google drive with google drive api.